salkuadrat/lucifer/README.md

 res.header('Content-Type', 'text/html');
 ```

-There are other ways to handle the Content-Type header.
+Here are some other ways to modify the Content-Type header of a response to the clinet.

 ```dart
 res.type('.html'); // res.set('Content-Type', 'text/html');